andy-goryachev-oracle/Test/doc/RichTextArea/RichTextArea.md

 An example of how to pre-populate the SimpleReadOnlyStyledModel is provided in the "Motivation" section.

-The abstract base class **StyledTextModelReadOnlyBase** can be used in circumstances when the data is either too large to be stored in memory, such as a large file, or where data is generated on the fly.
+The abstract base class **StyledTextModelReadOnlyBase** can be used in circumstances when the data is either too large to be stored in memory (such as backed by a large file), or where data is generated on the fly.

 In this case, three abstract methods must be implemented: